FurkanKarakas/dslab-final_project/README.md

 Imagine from a user experience perspective, how would you react if you are being proposed a plan in which a transfer is scheduled to depart before you arrive?
 Furthermore, who would you blame if the plan fails: the planner that came up with a theoretically infeasible plan, or the operator who respected their schedule?

+##### 4 - Q: How are the inputs of the solution entered
+* **A**: You will enter a starting and terminating stations numerical ID (bus, trams, trains), a maximum time of arrival, and a minimum confidence level.
+You do not need to enter a day.
+The route is for a typical business day of the week, not a week-end, or bank holiday.
+That is you can filter out all services that are not on normal business days from your options.
+The output must be the service that allows you to leave at the latest, while arriving before the specified time at your destination, and with a probability of success equal or higher than the specified certainty level.

+##### 5 - Q: Do we need to visualize the output on a map
+* **A**: You do not need to, a list in textual form will be sufficient.
+Note that the list must display at a minimum the list of stops with their sheduled time of arrival (except first stop), and departures (except last stops).
+This is the indispensable information.
+We let you decide what other information you think is useful to judge of the quality of the solution and to validate the results - since the availability of this information will depend on which method you use to solve this problem we cannot be more specific.

+##### 6 - Q: How do we validate the solution
+* **A**: We can give a hint: we will pick two stations and a maximum time of arrival, which has different routes with known probability of success computed as follow: `number of success/(number of success + number of failure)` over a given time period
+(business days only) and we will compare your results with ours.
+Where a `sucess` means that on that day and time would would have been able to catch all the connections and arrive before the specified time limit (if we arrive after it's a miss) and a `failure` is when we missed at least one connection.